navneet-codes/flipkart-clone/README.md

-# flipkart-clone
-I have cloned flipkart in this Repository using HTML &amp; CSS.
+# I have cloned flipkart in this Repository using HTML &amp; CSS.